rjw57/streamkinect2.net/README.md

 .NET.
 It's intended to make installation of a streamkinect2 server on Windows easier by not requiring a working Python environment.

+## Minimum requirements

+The minimum requirements for this software are those of the Kinect for Windows SDK 2.0.
+In practice this means:

+* Windows 8.1
+* USB 3.0

 ## Building

 You will need Visual Studio 2013 to build this software.
 The free (as in beer)